-Figure 4: Simulation results for Ionosphere Data.
+Figure 2: Simulation results for Ionosphere Data.

-Figure 5: Simulation results for Sonar Data.
+Figure 3: Simulation results for Sonar Data.

-We run similar simulations on Ionosphere and Sonar data sets from the UCI repository Asuncion and Newman.
+sets from the UCI repository [31].
 To fit the variability of the data, we scale the uncertainty set: for 40% of the features, Σ{ii} equals 0.3 for Ionosphere and 0.01 for Sonar; for the remaining features, Σ{ii} equals 0.0003 for Ionosphere and 0.00001 for Sonar.
-Figure 4 and Figure 5 show the respective simulation results.
-Similarly to the WBC data set, comprehensive robust classification achieves its optimal performance for mid-range α , and is superior to both the standard SVM and the robust SVM.
+Figure 2 and Figure 3 show the respective simulation results.
+Similarly to the WBC data set, the comprehensive classification achieves its optimal performance for mid-range α , and is superior to both the standard SVM and the robust SVM.

-7. Concluding Remarks
+7 Concluding Remarks

 This work investigates the relationship between robust classification and its extensions, and regularized SVM classification, and seeks to develop robust classifiers with controlled conservatism.
-In particular, we show that the standard norm-regularized SVM classifier is in fact the solution to a robust classification setup, and thus known results about regularized classifiers extend to robust classifiers.
+In particular, we show that the standard normregularized SVM classifier is in fact the solution to a robust classification setup, and thus known results about regularized classifiers extend to robust classifiers.
 To the best of our knowledge, this is the first explicit such link between regularization and robustness in pattern classification.
-This link suggests that norm-based regularization essentially builds in a robustness to sample noise whose probability level sets are symmetric, and moreover have the structure of the unit ball with respect to the dual of the regularizing norm.
+This link suggests that norm-based regularization essentially builds in a robustness to sample noise whose probability level sets are symmetric, and moreover have the structure of the unit ball w.r.t. the regularizing norm.
 It would be interesting to understand the performance gains possible when the noise does not have such characteristics, and the robust setup is used in place of regularization with appropriately defined uncertainty set.